Academic Courses

 Course Prerequisite: An eagerness to learn!

 Course Description : This course will help the student build a strong foundation in the Spanish language.
 During the year, the student will develop the linguistic skills of listening, speaking, reading and writing.
+To understand and /or to convey messages with all the learned linguistic skills 3 modes of communication in all these areas will be used: Interpersonal, Interpretive and Presentational.
 Also, the history, cultural attitudes and values of the Spanish-speaking world will be presented.

 Spanish 3-4